 - A summer term abroad yields a waiver of three Honors credits at the 300 level

 - Related independent study project (advised by instructor in relevant discipline) upon return earns three Honors credits at the 300 level (through either fall HNR-395 or spring HNR-396)

 - one internship, either during a full semester or over a summer term, yields a waiver of three Honors credits at the 300 level

 - independent study project (advised by instructor in relevant discipline) connected to internship earns three Honors credits at the 300 level (through either fall HNR-395 or spring HNR-396)

 Study abroad, internships, or a combination of both can yield a maximum of six Honors credits at or above the 300 level.

 First-Year Foundations (FYF) Requirement – 3.0 Credits

-Honors students take a special creative writing-based FYF class that develops collaborative community while cultivating skills in writing, speaking, problem-solving, and critical thinking as well as a comfort with encountering the ambiguous, uncertain and/or unfamiliar.
+Honors students take an Honors FYF class that develops collaborative community while cultivating skills in writing, speaking, problem-solving, and critical thinking as well as a comfort with encountering the ambiguous, uncertain and/or unfamiliar.

 Honors Capstone Seminar – 1.0 Credit